 An example of how extreme heat and dry conditions can affect native flora is 'ginger tree syndrome' which affects some Eucalyptus species such as Eucalyptus viminalis (white gum).
-Over the 2013/2014 summer there were widespread reports of this occurring in areas of the Northern region.
-Ginger tree syndrome occurs where prolonged high temperatures and dry conditions cause water stress and heat shrinkage of the bark and trunk of Eucalyptus trees.
+Over the 2013/2014 summer there were widespread reports of this occurring in areas of northern Tasmania.
+Ginger tree syndrome occurs where prolonged high temperatures and dry conditions cause water stress and heat shrinkage of the bark and trunk of Eucalyptus trees19.
 The red-coloured sap seeps through the bark, prominently staining affected trees a 'ginger' colour.
 The syndrome typically causes tree mortality within 12 months and was the cause of widespread tree deaths following the 2013/2014 summer.
 Ginger tree syndrome is becoming a perennial threat to Eucalyptus viminalis across Tasmania.
 Eucalyptus viminalis wet forest is listed as critically endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Drought has many compounding impacts on waterways.
-Seasonal stream and river flows decrease in drought, reducing the amount of habitat available to aquatic species.
+Seasonal stream and river flows decrease in drought, reducing the amount of habitat available to aquatic species20.
 Where flows are reduced, water temperature may rise and lead to a drop in dissolved oxygen, negatively impacting water quality.
 The adverse impacts of sediments, nutrients and pollutants can also be elevated where flows are reduced.
 Stream flows are necessary for maintaining riparian vegetation, floodplain and wetland condition and productivity.
-Under drought conditions, the reduced flows can lead to changes in riparian and floodplain vegetation, which can increase erosion and accelerate land degradation.
+Under drought conditions, the reduced flows can lead to changes in riparian and floodplain vegetation, which can increase erosion and accelerate land degradation20.

 Soil is vulnerable to drought, particularly where land use change and poor land management have already led to reduced soil function and quality.
-Significant parts of Australia's agricultural landscape already face pressure from erosion, salinisation, soil carbon loss, acidification, contamination and urban expansion, which compound and exacerbate the impacts from drought.
-Loss of topsoil, nutrient imbalances, compaction, reduced soil organic carbon and biological activity can place soils at increased risk of erosion
+Significant parts of Australia's agricultural landscape already face pressure from erosion, salinisation, soil carbon loss, acidification, contamination and urban expansion, which compound and exacerbate the impacts from drought21.
+Loss of topsoil, nutrient imbalances, compaction, reduced soil organic carbon and biological activity can place soils at increased risk of erosion and loss of productivity when drought conditions arise21.
+Soils managed under regenerative strategies that maintain groundcover and minimise compaction and disturbance can be more resilient to drought21.